SalIin/saulter/README.md

 - Data fetching - I have used React Query to fetch the data from the backend.
 This approach let me use the cache and deduplicate requests to the server.

 - UI framework - Chakra UI was used for styling.
 This tool allows to make responsive layouts very fast and easy.

+## Improvements which need to be done:

+- display / hide password button
+- programmatically sign in the user after the register
+- display the currently logged in user info